NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Sponsored by Family.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Charisma**, and one is a free ability boost.

 You're trained in your choice of the Diplomacy or Society skill.
-You gain a skill feat: [[Feats/Hobnobber|Hobnobber]] if you chose Diplomacy or [[Feats/Eye For Numbers|Eye For Numbers]] if you chose Society.
+You gain a skill feat: [[Hobnobber|Hobnobber]] if you chose Diplomacy or [[Eye For Numbers|Eye For Numbers]] if you chose Society.
 You're also trained in Magaambya Lore.

 Your recommended primary branch is the Uzunjati.